-- Goggles are important to help protect kid’s eyes from UVA and UVB sunrays, which are super harsh when reflected off the white snow.
+- Goggles are essential to help protect kid’s eyes from UVA and UVB sun rays, which are super harsh when reflected off the white snow.

 Basic Skills for Kids

-Stopping and controlling speed – It’s important that your kids know how to stop.
+Stopping and controlling speed – It’s essential that your kids know how to stop.
 Show them how to turn onto their heel side edge and lift their toes to stop.
 Greg Anderson has a good video if you would like a visual demo.
-To further gain some control over the board show them how to do a heel slide and a toe slide.
-Snowboard Pro Camp.com has lots of great intro videos including these ones on how to do a heel slide and a toe slide.
+To further gain some control over the board, show them how to do a heel slide and a toe slide.
+Snowboard Pro Camp.com has lots of great intro videos, including these on how to do a heel slide and a toe slide.

-Turning – Once kids have learned how to toe/heel slide then they can start to learn how to turn on their board.
+Turning – Once kids have learned how to toe/heel slide, then they can start to learn how to turn on their board.
 There are two ways to turn: heel-side and toe-side.
-When kids are first learning to turn have them practice on a beginner’s slop.
-Snowboard Pro Camp has a another really good tutorial on how to turn.
+When kids are first learning to turn have them practice on a beginner’s slope.
+Snowboard Pro Camp has another excellent tutorial on how to turn.

 Etiquette Kids Should Know

-- The most important rule that kids should know is that that skiers and boarder in front of them always have the right-of-way.
+- The most crucial rule that kids should know is that that skiers and boarder in front of them always have the right-of-way.